Eligibility and Selection Criteria

 - Provide one letter of recommendation written by a teacher, principal, vice principal or guidance counselor to support your application;

-- Leadership, responsibility, maturity and teamwork
+- Leadership, responsibility, teamwork

 - An interest in current affairs, provincial issues and government